shelleywong/CSCI211-Course-Materials/Programs/program04.md

 ## General Requirements

 Programs should be well formatted and consistent so they are easy to read.
-The [General Requirements](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Programs/README.md#general-requirements) listed in the Programs directory README apply to all programming assignments.<br>
+The [General Requirements](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Programs/README.md#general-requirements) listed in the Programs directory README and the [CSCI 211 Style Guide](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/guides/style.md) apply to all programming assignments.<br>

 Remember that the first lines of all your files (.h and .cpp) must contain the following comments:
 ```